stacksjs/stacks/.stacks/README.md

 # @ow3/stacks

-This package contains the "core" logic of this monorepo which is, ultimately, the build logic.
+This package contains the "core" logic of this monorepo which is, ultimately, the build logic (excluding the VS Code (IDE) setup).

 This includes: